Dimers and Circle patterns: Biperiodic bipartite graphs and circle patterns

-\begin{lemma} For real nodes on the spectral curve, there is a one parameter family of embeddings $\phi$, up to similarity, but exactly one of them has a bounded $\hat\phi$.
-Moreover, boundedness of $\hat\phi$ is equivalent to the biperiodicity of the radii in any circle pattern. \end{lemma}
+\begin{lemma} For real nodes on the spectral curve, there is a two-parameter family of embeddings $\phi$, up to similarity, but exactly one of them has a bounded $\hat\phi$.
+Moreover, boundedness of $\hat\phi$ (in this case) is equivalent to the biperiodicity of the radii in any circle pattern. \end{lemma}